Skip to main content

 • Dockerfiles/faq/faq/domain.yml

-This is sample where we define answers.
-In this case we defined two combinations bot will be answering us.
+This is a sample of how to define answers.
+In this case, we've defined two possible responses the bot will provide:

 utter_chitchat/ask_weather: